janv/rest_in_place/README.markdown

 - `activate.rest-in-place` when starting the editing of the element.
   Triggering the event is the first thing that happens, before any processing and form building takes place.
-That means uou can use this event to modify the content of the element (for example to remove number/date formatting).
+That means you can use this event to modify the content of the element (for example to remove number/date formatting).
 - `ready.rest-in-place` when the form has been built.
 This event can be used e.g. to change the size of the field or textarea.